engines/Spaces/README.md

 # The Universe

-Spaces exist in a universe which you can create with the `Universal::Space` class:
+Spaces exist in a universe which you can create with the `Universe` class:

 ```
-require_relative 'src/universal/space'
+require_relative 'src/universe'
-universe = Universal::Space.new
+universe = Universe.new
 ```

 From a universe you can access a variety of spaces.
 For example: